 Vaccines are safe, effective and the best way to protect you and those around you from serious illnesses like COVID-19.
 By providing information about COVID-19 vaccination and establishing supportive policies and practices, employers can help increase vaccine uptake among essential workers.
-Below is a list of frequently asked questions and educational resources to support vaccination in your workplace.

 Hamilton Public Health has put together a list of frequently asked questions & concerns, as well as additional resources to support vaccination.
 Click here to learn more.